ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Scope Semantics {#iana-scope-semantics}

-This specification establishes the "ACE Scope Semantics" IANA Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This specification establishes the "ACE Scope Semantics" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

-The columns of this Registry are:
+The columns of this registry are:

 * Value: The value to be used to identify this scope semantics.
 The value MUST be unique.
 The value can be a positive integer or a negative integer.
 Integer values between 0 and 255 are designated as Standards Track Document required.
 Integer values from 256 to 65535 are designated as Specification Required.
 Integer values greater than 65535 are designated as expert review.
 Integer values less than -65536 are marked as private use.